 For Corvette lovers in search of that perfect classic Vette, but particularly that beautiful white Corvette they have always dreamed of… we have consolidated our inventory of classic white Vettes onto this page below.
 If you don’t see the perfect Corvette you are looking for remember to call 814-937-4941.

-Numbers matching, L48/350, 49,000 original miles, cloth dark claret interior, automatic, power steering, power brakes, power windows, glass t tops, alloy wheels, and much more.
+Numbers matching, L48/350 engine, automatic transmission, 49,400 original miles, cloth dark claret interior, power steering, power brakes, power windows, glass t tops, alloy wheels, tilt

 Numbers matching block goes with the car, currently running a 383/425Hp engine, 53,800 miles on dash (title is exempt for mileage), M21 close ratio four